kristopolous/music-explorer/readme.md

  * automate the collection of stuff to listen to with a curation system flexible enough to include serendipity but focused enough to avoid exhaustion
  * have a system of navigating and listening to it that can be instrumented in a variety of ways
- * record in a simple manner what to do with it: what I'd like to revisit, go off an buy, keep around, or is not for me.
+ * record in a simple manner what to do with it: what I'd like to revisit, go off and buy, keep around, or is not for me.

 So this more or less does that.